lorserker/ben/scripts/training/bidding/README.md

 Seen from a specific hand a bidding round consist of bid from LHO (Left Hand Opponent), Partner and RHO (Right Hand Opponent)

+**BEN 2.0 has introduced the robots previous bid as input, so we are now giving the last bid from the robot as input.
+Then a predicted bid is used as input and we don't have to store state**

 When the player is the first to bid, we introduce the new bid "PADDING_START", for the 3 other player.
-I reality just telling, that there was no bid in the other positions.
+It is in reality just telling, that there was no bid in the other positions.

 A single bid is represented as an array with 40 elements, where only 1 item is 1, and the rest is zero (a One-Hot array), as this will help the neural network.
 The values of the Hot-array is